frcchs6981/archive-copy/README.md

-#just a clone of the archive that eric made
+# just a clone of the archive that eric made
+this is smaller text :O